jessemapel/SugarSpice/README.md

 ## Bindings

 The SpiceQL API is available via Python bindings in the module `pyspiceql`.
 The bindings are built using SWIG and are on by default.
 You can disable the bindings in your build by setting `SPICEQL_BUILD_BINDINGS` to `OFF` when configuring your build.
-There is also a build target `install-python` that will install the Python bindings into your Python installation.